Super Bowl XI: Background

+Host selection process

-The NFL awarded Super Bowl XI to Pasadena, California on March 19, 1975 at the owners' meetings held in Honolulu.
+The NFL awarded Super Bowl XI to Pasadena, California on March 19, 1975, at the owners' meetings held in Honolulu.
 After awarding two consecutive Super Bowl host sites during both the 1972 and 1973 owners' meetings, respectively, the league went back to awarding only one host site at this meeting.
 However, the winner was still provided with nearly two years of preparation time.
 A total of six cities submitted bids: Pasadena (Rose Bowl), Los Angeles (Coliseum), Dallas, Houston, New Orleans, and Montreal.
 Pasadena won on the sixth ballot, with the stadium's capacity (104,701) the leading factor.

 The selection of Pasadena was mildly controversial.
-For the first time, the Super Bowl would be played stadium that never housed an NFL franchise.
+For the first time, the Super Bowl would be played in a stadium that never housed an NFL franchise.
 The city of Pasadena entered the bidding last-minute, in an effort to address rising maintenance costs of the stadium.
 At the time, the Rose Bowl had no permanent major football tenant (UCLA did not move in until 1982) outside of single neutral site games such as the Rose Bowl Game and Pasadena Bowl.
 Super Bowl XI would take place only eight days after the 1977 Rose Bowl on the same field.
 Stadium officials expressed confidence that the turf would be in good condition.
 Pac-8 executive director Wiles Hallock, along with some individual members of the Tournament of Roses Committee opposed the city's bid.
 However, former Pasadena mayor Don Yokaitis, who made the presentation, successfully touted the stadium's prestige, tradition, and capacity.
+It would be the first of five Super Bowls played at the Rose Bowl.